mobxjs/mobx/README.md

 **Note: ES5 environments only**

 Creates observable properties on the given `target` object.
 This function uses `mobservable.value` internally to create observables.
 Creating properties has as advantage that they are more convenient to use.
-See also [props or variables](#value_versus_props).
+See also [value versus props](#value-versus-props).
 The original `target`, with the added properties, is returned by this function.
 Functions used to created computed observables will automatically be bound to the correct `this`.